Jean Davey: Career

-In 1939, Davey joined the staff of Women’s College Hospital.
-While at Women’s College Hospital, Davey was approached by military officials to assist with the war effort in the medical branch of the Royal Canadian Air Force.
+In 1939, Davey joined the staff of Women's College Hospital.
+While at Women's College Hospital, Davey was approached by military officials to assist with the war effort in the medical branch of the Royal Canadian Air Force.
 In August 1941, Dr. Davey became the first woman doctor to be granted a commission in the medical branch of any Canadian armed force and the second woman to enlist in the Royal Canadian Air Force.

 Initially she was stationed in Ottawa with the rank of Flight Officer.
-Within a short period of time, she was promoted to Squadron Officer and was in complete charge of the health of Royal Canadian Air Force’s Women’s Division.
-In her role as Squadron Officer, she was responsible for the efficient organization of the medical care of the airwomen of the RCAF Women’s Division.
-The Women’s Division in 1944 consisted of approximately 17,000 airwomen serving in Canada, the United States, Newfoundland, Great Britain and the West Indies.
+Within a short period of time, she was promoted to Squadron Officer and was in complete charge of the health of the Royal Canadian Air Force Women's Division.
+In her role as Squadron Officer, she was responsible for the efficient organization of the medical care of the airwomen of the RCAF Women's Division.
+The Women's Division in 1944 consisted of approximately 17,000 airwomen serving in Canada, the United States, Newfoundland, Great Britain and the West Indies.
 In addition to ensuring that every RCAF station had adequate medical care for every airwoman, she was responsible for creating military policy related to the physical standards of female enlistment and policy on other relevant medical issues such as pregnancy.
 As Squadron Officer, she would travel throughout Canada inspecting and reviewing RCAF bases and recruiting stations to ensure that each location met the appropriate medical standards for airwomen.
 To assist her with her duties, Davey was aided by eight Canadian university-trained female doctors in 1942, a number that soon increased to eleven by 1943.

 Davey served with the RCAF until her retirement from the military on May 9, 1945.
-She then returned to Women’s College Hospital where she held the position of Associate Chief of the Department of Medicine from 1945-1950.
-Following that, she became Physician-in-Chief of the Department of Medicine from 1950-1965.
+She then returned to Women's College Hospital where she held the position of Associate Chief of the Department of Medicine from 1945 to 1950.
+Following that, she became Physician-in-Chief of the Department of Medicine from 1950 to 1965.

-Davey became the first woman to head a Department of Medicine at a teaching hospital in Canada when Women’s College Hospital became a teaching hospital fully affiliated with the University of Toronto in 1961.
+Davey became the first woman to head a Department of Medicine at a teaching hospital in Canada when Women's College Hospital became a teaching hospital fully affiliated with the University of Toronto in 1961.
 Finally, she held the position of Director of Medical Teaching, Out-Patient department from 1965 until her retirement in 1973.